 In an unusual yet welcome move, at this stage the cast encouraged the audience to take out their mobile phones and cameras to record a special, final number.
 One of my biggest bugbears of Theatreland over the last few years has been the wider and wider prevalence of mobile phones during curtain calls—or indeed during the performances themselves.
 Even as an audience member they’re incredibly distracting, and really detract from the atmosphere for all.
 This wasn’t true here, however: the show is over, and this is a deliberate opportunity for fans of the Queendom to get a lasting image without negatively detracting from anybody else’s performance.

 The appropriately-dubbed Megasix is Six souped up to the max: it’s a remixed version with each Queen reprising their chorus: it’s the encore to crown all encores.
 And, one of the best parts about it is that it’s nearly always different given the often changing nature of who’s playing the roles—absolutely a reason to go back again and again.
 You can check out my Megasix at the end of this post.

 Undoubtedly, the Queens have taken “their crowning glory”; I regret sleeping on Six for so long but I doubt it’ll be long before I’m back!
 Quite frankly it really is one of the best things I’ve ever seen on stage, and was the perfect choice to welcome back the West End after such a long time away.
 I’d absolutely recommend it to anyone both in London and once it’s out on tour again; you really won’t be disappointed.

 Long may Six reign over us all.

-Six is currently playing at the Lyric Theatre until 29th August 2021, after which a transfer back to the Arts Theatre is expected.
+Six is currently playing at the Lyric Theatre until 29th August 2021, after which it will transfer to the Vaudeville Theatre.
 Tickets are on sale now.
 The show runs for 80 minutes with no interval.